 If you are determined to have a go at designing your own logo, you might benefit from some advice by the experts.
-I would never recommend a genuine business designing their own logo but for a project, a team, a club or a non profit organisation it might make sense.
+I would never recommend a genuine business designing their own logo but for a project, a team, a club or a non profit organisation it might make sense and could be fun.
 If there is someone who sees themselves as a bit of a creative, this is probably the right person to put in charge.
 If they have any real world design experience, that´s even better.

 This inforgraphic has been put together to help you make some sensible decisions about important aspects of designing a logo without professional assistance.
 You are free to share this infographic by pasting the embed code below in to your blog or forum etc.

 The top DIY logo design tips are really obvious to a trained logo designer but are nearly always overlooked by a novice.
 You can give yourself a fighting chance of coming up with a logo design that does not break all the rules and perhaps does a good job of representing your brand.
 The biggest tip of all is to show your finished logo to as many people as you can.
 Try to avoid showing it to people who have an emotional interest in the project.
 The more favorable reactions you get to your DIY logo design, the better chance you have of the logo being a success.